tdda/tdda/tdda/man/tdda-discover.md

 `-r`, `--report` [*REPORT* ...]
 Report formats to write.
 `-o`, `--report-path` *REPORT_PATH*   Path for reports

-`--no-md`                 Do not create metadata in constraints file
+`--no-md`                 Do not create metadata in constraints file `--allowed`               Create allowed-fields constraint (default)
+`--no-allowed`            Do not create allowed-fields constraint
+`--required`              Create required-fields constraint (default)
+`--no-required`           Do not create required-fields constraint `--no-allowed-required`   Same as `--no-allowed --no-required`
+`--no-ar`                 Same as `--no-allowed --no-required`
 `--pandas`, `--pd`          Use Pandas as DataFrame engine. *
 `--polars`, `--pl`          Use Polars as DataFrame engine.
 `--backend`, `-B` *BACKEND*   Backend choice for Pandas